-- Bowel movements may occur either more often (diarrhea) or less often (constipation) than usual, such as having more than 3 bowel movements a day or less than 3 a week.
+- Bowel movements may occur either more often (diarrhea) or less often (constipation) than usual.
+For example, you may have more than 3 bowel movements a day or less than 3 a week.

-- Bowel movements may differ in size or consistency (may be hard and small, pencil-thin, or loose and watery).
+- Bowel movements may differ in size or consistency.
+They may be hard and small, pencil-thin, or loose and watery.

 - The way stools pass changes.
 You may strain, feel an urgent need to have a bowel movement, or feel that you haven't completely passed a stool.